Two-day Communications Workshop For Women Cricketers Concludes - UrduPoint

 Two-day Communications Workshop For Women Cricketers Concludes

-The PCB's philosophy behind this initiative was to empower female cricketers beyond the boundaries of the sport.
+By Sohail Ali 22 women cricketers featured in a two-day strategic communications workshop organised at the headquarters of Pakistan cricket here at Gaddafi Stadium

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-August 4th, 2023) women cricketers featured in a two-day strategic communications workshop organised at the headquarters of Pakistan cricket, Lahore’s Gaddafi Stadium on 2 and 3 August.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 4th Aug, 2023 ):By Sohail Ali 22 women cricketers featured in a two-day strategic communications workshop organised at the headquarters of Pakistan cricket here at Gaddafi Stadium.

 The PCB's philosophy behind this initiative was to empower female cricketers beyond the boundaries of the sport.
 By equipping them with essential communication skills, the board seeks to highlight the individuality and unique personalities of the players, enabling them to build their personal brands and establish themselves as role models in society.
 By strengthening the players' communication skills, the PCB envisions creating cricketing ambassadors who can inspire and engage with audiences worldwide.